Lamond Murray Jr.: Professional career

 After going undrafted in the 2017 NBA draft, Murray joined Miami Heat for the 2017 NBA Summer League, where he averaged 5.7 points and 2.5 rebounds in four games.
 On July 23, 2017, Murray signed with the Greek League club Aries Trikala.
 In January 2018, he left the club due to financial problems.
 On February 28, he signed with the Maine Red Claws of the NBA G League.

 On August 3, 2018, Murray signed with VL Pesaro.

 On October 14, 2019, Murray returned to Greece and signed with the Rethymno Cretan Kings, replacing Jarvis Garrett.

 In 2019 he starred as the male major role in K. Michelle's “Supahood” ft.
 Kash Doll, and Yung Miami from City Girls as the male counterpart for Kash Doll.

 In 2020 he made an appearance for “Time out for English”, a non profit organization aimed at teaching children across the world the English language.

 Personal life

 Murray's father, Lamond Murray, was also a professional basketball player who played in the NBA from 1994 until 2006.

-He has a younger sister named Ashley Murray and is family friends with Aubrey Grahm.
+He has a younger sister named Ashley Murray and is family friends with Aubrey “Drizzy” Graham.